 Guess has selectively licensed the use of its trademarks since 1982.
 The Company's strategy is to increase net royalties from selectively licensing the Guess name to producers of high-quality products that complement its lifestyle collection in the United States and other territories.
-In addition to licensing products which complement the Company's apparel products, Guess has granted licenses for the manufacture and sale of GUESS branded products similar to the Company's, including men's and women's denim and knitwear, in markets such as Canada, Argentina, Mexico, the Philippines, South Korea, Brazil and Japan.
-Licensing both expands distribution into new territories and broadens the spectrum of GUESS brand products.
+The Company also grants licenses for the manufacture and sale of GUESS products similar to the Company's in markets currently outside the Company's channels of distribution.
+Licensing both broadens the spectrum of products that can be offered and expands distribution into new territories.
 Licensed products include watches, clothing for infants and children, eyewear, footwear, activewear, home products and other fashion accessories.
+In addition to licensing products which complement the Company's apparel products, Guess also grants licenses for the manufacture and sale of GUESS branded products similar to the Company's, including men's and women's denim and knitwear, in markets outside the Company's channels of distribution, such as Canada, Argentina, Mexico, the Philippines, South Korea, Brazil and Japan.
 The Company's royalties, net of direct expenses, from such sales and nonrecurring fees increased from \$28.8 million in 1993 to \$46.4 million in 1995.
 Guess has 26 licensees, all of which are currently generating royalties.
-Net royalties from the four most significant licensees accounted for approximately 48.1% and 46.3% of the Company's net royalties in 1995 and the first quarter of 1996, respectively.
+Net royalties from the four most significant licensees accounted for approximately 48.1% and 46.4% of the Company's net royalties in 1995 and the first quarter of 1996, respectively.

 In order to maintain its reputation for quality and style and to control the integrity of the brand name, the Company's licensing department strictly monitors product design, development, merchandising and marketing and meets regularly with licensees to ensure consistency with the Company's overall strategies, and to ensure uniformity and quality control.
 The Company regularly reviews the financial reports provided to it by its licensees in order to monitor sales trends, royalty calculations and pricing policies, among other things.
 All GUESS brand products, advertising, promotional and packaging materials must be approved in advance by Guess.
-The Company operates centers in Los Angeles, Hong Kong and Milan that assist in monitoring the quality of the products and operations of its licensees, as well as its distributors, in developing their territories and products.
+The Company operates centers in Los Angeles, Hong Kong and Milan that assist in monitoring the quality of the products and operations of its licensees and distributors in developing their territories and products.
 These centers allow the Company to ensure that all licensees and distributors comply with the strict Guess quality standards.

-PRO FORMA RESULTS OF OPERATIONS
+RESULTS OF OPERATIONS